Many of my shows are performed solo, but whenever

 Still, the harmonica player in our band carts around more toys and equipment than the rest of us.

 Formerly our full time percussionist until he moved overseas, we welcome Derrick back whenever possible.
-His unique style has been very important in developing the DW sound that's defined our albums and concerts.
+His unique style was very important in developing the DW sound that helped defined our albums and concerts.
 When that djembe kicks in, everyone notices!

 Derrick signed on with me around 1996.
 With the Perfect Morning CD in the works and my shift back to an acoustic sound, I decided to steer away from the full drum kits of my previous three albums, instead moving toward hand percussion.